moyen-ahmed/follwing-robot-with-raspberry-pi-/README.md

 ## 📚 References

-> A detailed list of references is available in the final section of the PDF report.
+> A detailed list of references is available in the final section of the project report PDF.

 ---